zwr/newshop/README.md

         sudo apt-get update
         sudo apt-get install mongodb-org
         sudo service mongod start  # this you will do every time you need it!

+* In Osx
+	* Install brew
+	* Probably you want to do brew doctor before anything brew install mongodb
+	* Create database directory where you want to put the db and run it with mongod --dbpath .

 After cloning this, you should: